Indianapolis Water Quality at a Glance

 Report Concerns

-Contact Citizens Energy Group’s 24-hour water quality hotline at (317) 924-3311 for water quality concerns, main breaks, or pressure issues.
-For emergencies, call the water emergency line at (317) 924-3311, option 2.
+Contact Citizens Energy Group’s 24-hour water quality line at (317) 924-3311 for water quality concerns, main breaks, or pressure issues.
+For emergencies, select option 2.
+Track any active Indianapolis boil water orders on our live boil water notices tracker.

 Quality News About Your Water

 Get the comprehensive water quality news coverage you need with our dedicated US Water News Service.
 From coast to coast, we deliver in-depth reporting and expert analysis on PFAS contamination, EPA regulatory changes, infrastructure developments, and emerging water safety issues affecting communities nationwide.
 While mainstream media only covers the biggest stories, we provide the detailed, ongoing coverage that helps you understand the full scope of America’s water challenges.
-Whether you’re a concerned citizen, water professional, or community leader, our daily updates and analytical insights keep you informed about the issues that matter most to public health and environmental safety.

 Frequently Asked Questions

-Is Indianapolis tap water safe to drink?
+Is Indianapolis tap water safe to drink in 2026?

 How can I check if my home has lead pipes?

-3. Check your home’s age – properties built before 1986 are more likely to have lead components
+3. Check your home’s age — properties built before 1950 are most likely to have lead service lines in Indianapolis.
+Citizens estimates around 75,000 properties fall into this category.

 Why does Indianapolis use multiple water sources?